Birch-san/grid-printer/README.md

 # Grid Printer

 **Prints PIL images to a grid, with captions and a title.**
 Uses font metrics to determine how much space is needed to display captions.
 Does not scale your images; pastes them unchanged.
 Images will not be occluded by text; if we need more space for text, we allocate it.
+Supports text padding.
 _Note: requires monospaced font._

 ```python